open62541/open62541/README.md

 open62541 implements an OPC UA SDK with support for servers, clients and PubSub (publish-subscribe) communication.
 See the [features overview](FEATURES.md) for full details.

-- Communication Stack
+- Core Stack
-  - OPC UA binary protocol
+  - OPC UA binary and JSON encoding
-  - OPC UA JSON encoding
+  - TCP-based OPC UA SecureChannel
-  - Secure communication with encrypted messages
-  - Exchangeable network layer (plugin) for using custom networking APIs (e.g. on embedded targets)
-  - Support for generating data types from standard XML definitions
+  - Custom data types (generated from XML definitions)
+  - Portable C99 -- architecture-specific code is encapsulated behind standard interfaces
+  - Highly configurable with default plugins for encryption (OpenSSL, mbedTLS), access control, historizing, logging, etc.
 - Server
-  - Support for all OPC UA node types
+  - Support for all OPC UA services (except the Query service -- not implemented by any SDK)
-  - Access control for individual nodes
-  - Support for generating server-side information models from standard XML definitions (nodesets)
+  - Support for generating information models from standard XML definitions (Nodeset Compiler)
-  - Support for adding and removing nodes and references also at runtime.
+  - Support for adding and removing nodes and references at runtime
-  - Support for inheritance and instantiation of object- and variable-types (custom constructor/destructor, instantiation of child nodes)
-  - Support for subscriptions/monitoreditems (data change notifications and events)
+  - Support for subscriptions (data-change and event notifications)
 - Client
-  - All OPC UA services supported
+  - Support for all OPC UA services
-  - Asynchronous service requests
+  - Support for asynchronous service requests
   - Background handling of subscriptions
-- Publish/Subscribe
+- PubSub
-  - UADP Binary protocol with UDP-multicast or Ethernet communication
-  - PubSub JSON encoding
+  - PubSub message encoding (binary and JSON)
+  - Transport over UDP-multicast, Ethernet, MQTT
+  - Runtime configuration via the information model
+  - Configurable realtime fast-path

 ## Commercial Use and Official Support